jeonglee/Libinjection/README.md

 ```

 So far it's been tested on around 85,000 SQLi input collected from the original libinjection library [here](https://github.com/client9/libinjection/tree/master/data),
 with results matching those of the original libinjection.
+Speed-wise similar to the original project (performance climbs as JVM optimizes).

+This project was developed at [Qubit Security Inc.](http://en.qubitsec.com/)